TAPS Policy and Legislative Priorities

 Create One GI Bill for All Veterans, Survivors and Families

 Chapter 35 is an outdated education benefit provided by the VA.
-The Forever GI Bill increased education benefits by $200 per month, however, that remains nearly half of the amount paid by the Montgomery GI Bill, and far less than the Post 9/11 GI Bill and Fry Scholarship.
+It has been around since the Korean War (1952) and has not had any major improvements since then.
+The Forever GI Bill increased education benefits by $200 per month; however, that remains nearly half of the amount paid by the Montgomery GI Bill, and far less than the Post- 9/11 GI Bill and Fry Scholarship.

-TAPS recommends sunsetting Chapter 35 and moving all qualified recipients to Chapter 33.
-Benefits under the Survivors' and Dependents' Educational Assistance (DEA) program are significantly lower than the Post-9/11 GI Bill, Fry Scholarship, and Montgomery GI Bill.
-Those using DEA are limited to dependents of a 100 percent disabled veteran or those who died of a service-connected death.
-Creating one GI Bill will remove workload issues for education services at the VA and help streamline the process of applying for and accessing educational benefits, making the VA's goal of the Digital GI Bill more efficient.
+TAPS recommends sunsetting Chapter 35 and moving all qualified recipients to Chapter 33, even if it is on a lower scale, such as 80 percent as opposed to 100 percent of the benefit.
+Benefits under the Survivors’ and Dependents’ Educational Assistance (DEA) program are significantly lower than the Post-9/11 GI Bill, Fry Scholarship, and Montgomery GI Bill.
+Those using DEA are dependents of a 100 percent disabled veteran, those who died of a service-connected death, and those who died before 9/11, all of which are populations that traditionally received less benefits than their active- duty, Post-9/11 counterparts.

 TAPS requests Congress:

-• Pass the Fry Scholarship Enhancement Act to expand eligibility for those who die in the 120-day REFRAD period to the Fry Scholarship.
+• Pass the Fry Scholarship Enhancement Act of 2023 (S.350) to expand eligibility for those who die in the 120-day Release from Active Duty (REFRAD) period to the Fry Scholarship, which is the second phase in expanding eligibility to all Chapter 35 recipients.

 « Back